taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Clean Agile: Back to Basics** (2019) by Robert C. Martin [4.26, 1301]
 - **The Art of Agile Development** (2nd, 2021) by James Shore, Shane Warden [3.98, 878]
 - Learning Agile by Andrew Stellman [4.09, 661]
-- User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
-- Agile Practice Guide (2017) by Project Management Institute
+- Agile Practice Guide (2017) by Project Management Institute [3.71, 665]

 Extreme Programming (XP)